mdean77a/QuicKB/README.md

 Todo List:
 - Custom Model Card (Using base from SBERT currently)
 - Different Model Support for question generation
-- Better handling of intermediate step config logic
 - Handle when existing repo for model is in the way
 - Update model card for dataset (link to trained model and vice versa)
 - Refactoring the trainer for better modular development
-- Refactor the steps to their respective sub folders out from main
 - python packages for whether ur cpu or gpu
-- Readme notes about huggingface

 ## License